 People who posted on an average of eight times a day are more predictable than those who only post once a day.

 However, the effect is reversed if your friends post frequently, too.
-The research data showed that if your friends post eight times a day on the average, their data is less predictive of you.
+The research data showed that if your friends post eight times a day on average, their data is less predictive of you.

 Why so?
 The study said that highly active friends tend to inhibit the information flow by covering too many topics, some of which may be irrelevant to you.